Skip to Content

 Travel

-Spokane, WA is an Outdoor Adventure Haven With an Impressive Cocktail Bar Scene to Match
+Spokane, Wash., Is an Outdoor-Adventure Haven With an Impressive Cocktail Scene

 Spokane, in Washington near the Idaho border, is known for its access to outdoor recreation.
 It has an equally impressive cocktail bar scene.

-Spokane, WA is an Outdoor Adventure Haven With an Impressive Cocktail Bar Scene to Match
+Spokane, Wash., Is an Outdoor-Adventure Haven With an Impressive Cocktail Scene

-When it comes to mid-sized cities, Spokane, Washington is a favorite of mine.
-It has everything from a thriving outdoors scene to a vibrant food scene, and incredible cocktail bars.
-I’ve yet to have to eat or drink at the same place twice when I visit this underrated city, and their craft cocktail scene makes for a great bar crawl.
-So if you’re in Eastern Washington, a stop in Spokane should be on your list and there are five cocktail bars that are must-visits.
+When it comes to mid-sized cities, Spokane, Washington, is a favorite of mine.
+It has everything from a thriving outdoors scene to a vibrant food scene, plus incredible cocktail bars.
+I’ve yet to have to eat or drink at the same place twice when I visit this underrated city, and their craft-cocktail scene makes for a great bar crawl.
+So if you’re in Eastern Washington, a stop in Spokane should be on your list, and there are five cocktail bars that are must-visits.

 cease and desist book club cocktail bar spokane washington